nansencenter/openwind/README.md

 # Installation

-- Add the folder OpenWind/ to your PYTHONPATH
+- Add the top level folder openwind/ to your PYTHONPATH
-- Add the folder OpenWind/openwind to your PATH (for command line usage)
+- Add the subfolder openwind/openwind/ to your PATH (for command line usage)

 # Command line usage: